Mattizza/DART-measure/README.md

 $$ DART_i = \frac{1 + 1.4427\times \ln(\bar{A_i})}{\mathrm{e}^{\mathrm{p}D_i}} \quad\quad i = 1, ..., \lvert G \rvert $$
 <br>

-where $\lvert G \rvert$ is the number of possible configurations given by our hyperparameters grid, i.e. the number of models we will test.
+where $\lvert G \rvert$ is the **number of possible configurations** given by our hyperparameters grid, i.e. how many models we will test.
 <br>
 <br>